Prison Service Shift Worker Health

 Elevated health risks

-- very highviolence exposure — POA incident data shows the highest per-capita workplace violence exposure of any UK uniformed service; assaults on officers rose sharply through the 2010s.
+- very highviolence exposure — POA incident data shows the highest per-capita workplace violence exposure of any UK uniformed service; assaults on officers rose sharply through the 2010s driven by prison overcrowding, synthetic cannabinoid use among the prison population, and a reduction in experienced officer numbers that disrupted the relationship-based de-escalation culture that had historically kept violence contained.
+Officers cannot leave the environment and must manage the same assailant the following shift.
 Evidence

 - highpost traumatic stress — Cumulative exposure to self-harm, suicide, and serious incidents on wings produces PTSD rates comparable to front-line police, with materially less occupational-health infrastructure to respond.
+Prison PTSD carries a specific moral-injury dimension: officers who witness or respond to in-cell deaths or suicide attempts are simultaneously the individual responders and the institutional agents of the custody that placed the prisoner there, creating a guilt and accountability dimension that standard PTSD frameworks do not fully address.
 Evidence

 - highmusculoskeletal pain — Control-and-restraint technique, prolonged standing on landings, and patient-handling work with physically resistant prisoners drives injury patterns that accumulate across careers.
 Evidence